jacoby/RLangSyntax/README.md

 DOWNLOAD:

-Newest XP is in https://github.com/jacoby/RLangSyntax/releases
+Newest XPI is in https://github.com/jacoby/RLangSyntax/releases

 Thanks to the Komodo developers, who are giving me a practical short course in developing on GitHub today.